 LifeWay Research – LifeWay Research offers information on current trends and statistics in SBC churches.
 View SBC statistics, previous studies and articles on their website.
-You can also sign up to receive e-mail updates when new research has been added to the site.
+You can also sign up to receive e-mail updates on church and culture research.

 Barna Research Group – Through the years, the Barna team has worked with thousands of churches and faith leaders.
 You can access some of their best research for ministries and church leaders on the broad trends reshaping spirituality, society and church life.

 Association of Religion Data Archives – The ARDA is housed in the Social Science Research Institute at Pennsylvania State University.
 The incredible tools found here can pinpoint congregations and display demographic data on interactive maps.
-Enter your target zip code to map the location of area churches, view religious affiliation data and see additional demographic information.
+View religious affiliation data and other demographic information in the growing ARDA collection.